 1868: Baron James Mayer Rothschild purchased a Chateau for 4.4 million francs.
 The estate became Château Lafite Rothschild.
 However, Baron James, died just three months after purchasing Lafite and the estate became the joint property of his three sons: Alphonse, Gustave, and Edmond.

-1871: The Court of Special Sessions in New York, Judge Shandley presiding heard an usual case today.
+1871: The Court of Special Sessions in New York, Judge Shandley presiding heard an unusual case today.
 Mr. Robert Thomas, a member of the Alanson Methodist Episcopal Church complained that a Jew named Nathan Koyofski was disturbing their Sabbath (Sunday) Services with noise made by his sewing machine.
 Koyofski lives in a tenement adjoining the building housing the church.
 Requests from church members that he stop his work had proven fruitless so they were forced to take legal action.
 Koyofski ‘s lawyer contended that any attempt by the state to dictate which days were for work and which were for worship “would be an infringement of fundamental American principles…” Shandley found Koyofski guilty of violating the law that stated “explicitly that no one should willfully disturb religious worship, of whatever nature it might be…” If anybody disrobed the Jews on Saturday, they would have an equal righ to complain.
 The Judge suspended the sentence.
 But he warned Koyofski that if he were brought before him again on a similar charge, he would have to go to jail.

 1873: Louis and Lillian (Wolff) Seligsberg gave birth to Alice Lillie Seligsberg a social worker and Zionist who helped to found Hadassah.